chaconnewu/awesome-augmented/awesomes/Awesome-Swift-Education.md

     </a>
    </li>
    <li>
-    NSArrays are implemente with Circular Buffers
+    NSArrays are implemented with Circular Buffers
     <a href="https://en.wikipedia.org/wiki/Circular_buffer">
      :page
      <em>